civican/legisinfo/44-1/bills/S-5/bill_text.md

   indicate that a class of persons is no longer specified for the purpose of subsection 86(2).

-> **Explanatory Note**:
-> Existing text of subsections 85(2) and (3):
-> *Existing Text*:
-> > The Minister may, by notice published in the `Canada Gazette`, vary the significant new activities in relation to a substance for which a notice has been given under subsection (1) or indicate that subsection 81(4) no longer applies with respect to that substance.
-> > A notice referred to in subsection (1) or (2) shall indicate, by inclusion or exclusion, the significant new activities in relation to the substance in respect of which subsection 81(4) is to apply, and if regulations in respect of those significant new activities are not made under paragraphs 89(1)(c), (d) and (g), specify the information to be provided to the Minister under that subsection, the date within which it is to be provided and the period within which it is to be assessed under section 83.

 ### Section 25

 Section 86 of the Act is renumbered as subsection 86(1) and is amended by adding the following:

 **(2)** A person who is within a class of persons that is specified in a notice published under subsection 85(1) or (3) — or, if the class is varied by a notice published under subsection 85(4), within the class as varied — is not required to be notified under subsection (1) with respect to the substance to which the notice relates.

-> **Explanatory Note**:
-> New.

 ### Section 26

 Subsections 87(3) and (4) of the Act are replaced by the following:

-**(3)** **If** a substance is on the Domestic Substances List or is to be added to the List under subsection (1) **or 66.1(1)**, the Minister may amend the List to indicate that subsection 81(3) applies with respect to the substance.
+**(3)** If a substance is on the Domestic Substances List or is to be added to the List under subsection (1) or 66.1(1), the Minister may amend the List to indicate that subsection 81(3) applies with respect to the substance.

 **(4)** An amendment referred to in subsection (3)

-  shall indicate, by inclusion or exclusion, the significant new activities in relation to the substance **with** respect **to** which subsection 81(3) is to apply and, if regulations in respect of those significant new activities are not made under paragraphs 89(1)(c), (d) and (g), specify the information to be provided to the Minister under that subsection, the date **on or before** which it is to be provided and the period within which it is to be assessed under section 83; **and**
+  shall indicate, by inclusion or exclusion, the significant new activities in relation to the substance with respect to which subsection 81(3) is to apply and, if regulations in respect of those significant new activities are not made under paragraphs 89(1)(c), (d) and (g), specify the information to be provided to the Minister under that subsection, the date on or before which it is to be provided and the period within which it is to be assessed under section 83; and

-  **may specify for the purpose of subsection 87.1(2) classes of persons who are not required to be notified under subsection 87.1(1) with respect to the substance.**
+  may specify for the purpose of subsection 87.1(2) classes of persons who are not required to be notified under subsection 87.1(1) with respect to the substance.

-****(4.1)**** **The Minister may** amend the **Domestic Substances** List in respect of **a** substance **with respect to which subsection 81(3) applies**
+**(4.1)** The Minister may amend the Domestic Substances List in respect of a substance with respect to which subsection 81(3) applies

-  **to vary** the significant new activities in relation to the substance **or vary** the information to be provided to the Minister under subsection **81(3)**, the date **on or before** which **that information** is to be provided **or** the period within which it is to be assessed under section 83;
+  to vary the significant new activities in relation to the substance or vary the information to be provided to the Minister under subsection 81(3), the date on or before which that information is to be provided or the period within which it is to be assessed under section 83;

   to indicate that subsection 81(3) no longer applies;

-  to specify classes of persons for the purpose of subsection 87.1(2), if no **such class**es are specified with respect to the substance;
+  to specify classes of persons for the purpose of subsection 87.1(2), if no such classes are specified with respect to the substance;

   to vary the classes of persons, if any, that are specified for the purpose of subsection 87.1(2); or

   to delete any class of persons that is specified for the purpose of subsection 87.1(2).

-> **Explanatory Note**:
-> Existing text of subsections 87(3) and (4):
-> *Existing Text*:
-> > Where a substance is on the Domestic Substances List or is to be added to the List under subsection (1), the Minister may amend the List in respect of the substance to indicate that subsection 81(3) applies with respect to the substance or that it no longer applies or by varying the significant new activities in relation to the substance in respect of which subsection 81(3) is to apply.
-> > An amendment referred to in subsection (3) shall indicate, by inclusion or exclusion, the significant new activities in relation to the substance in respect of which subsection 81(3) is to apply, and if regulations in respect of those significant new activities are not made under paragraphs 89(1)(c), (d) and (g), specify the information to be provided to the Minister under that subsection, the date within which it is to be provided and the period within which it is to be assessed under section 83.

 ### Section 27